MochiKit does makes java suck less

 So the last few days I’ve been playing around with MochiKit and working with Javascript.
-Until now I have done some Javascript here and there but not too much.
+Until now I have done some JavaScript here and there but not too much.
 MochiKit seems to make it a lot easier by providing you with lots of useful functions for things you do often.
 In fact it’s so popular that I have a hard time explaining to myself why I hadn’t tried to use it up until now.
 I’m certainly not on the bleeding edge here.

 update: function() {